nanggo/upgrade-merlin/README.md

 # upgrade-merlin
-Auto upgrade script for ASUS merlin firmware
+Auto upgrade script for ASUS router with merlin firmware

 ## HOW TO
 - Open upgrade.sh with editor